Broothers-Inc/fluxura/README.md

-# Fluxura
+# 🎨 Fluxura 🖌️
+### ⚠️FLUXURA IS IN THE ALPHA STAGE OF DEVELOPMENT, EXPECT BUGS⚠️

-Fluxura is a Python library that provides terminal styling and coloring options for enhancing the appearance of your command-line applications.
-With support for text styles like bold, italic, underline, and strikethrough, as well as foreground and background colors (including custom RGB colors), Fluxura gives you the power to customize the look of your terminal output with ease.
+Fluxura is a Python library that provides terminal styling and coloring options for enhancing the appearance of command-line applications.
+With support for text styles like bold, italic, underline, and strikethrough, as well as foreground and background colors (including custom RGB colors), Fluxura gives the power to customize the look of terminal output with ease.

-## Features
+## 🔦Features

-- **Text Styles**: Apply styles like **bold**, _italic_, `underline`, and `strikethrough` to your terminal text.
+- **Text Styles**: Apply styles like `BOLD`, `ITALIC`, `DIM`, `UNDERLINE`, and `STRIKETHROUGH` to terminal text.
 - **Colors**: Choose from predefined color options for foreground and background text colors.
 - **Custom RGB Colors**: Set custom RGB background colors for a more personalized look.
-- **Gradient (coming soon)**: Apply gradients to your text using two colors.
-- **Simple API**: Easy-to-use functions for styling and coloring your text in the terminal.

-## Features

-- **Text Styles**: Apply styles like **bold**, _italic_, `underline`, and `strikethrough` to your terminal text.
-- **Colors**: Choose from predefined color options for foreground and background text colors.
-- **Custom RGB Colors**: Set custom RGB background colors for a more personalized look.
-- **Gradient (coming soon)**: Apply gradients to your text using two colors.
+- **Gradient (hoping to develop)**: Apply gradients to text using two colors.
-- **Simple API**: Easy-to-use functions for styling and coloring your text in the terminal.
+- **Simple API**: Easy-to-use functions for styling and coloring text in the terminal.

-## Installation
+## 📦Installation

 You can install Fluxura using `pip` from PyPI (or TestPyPI for testing purposes).